Synthetixio/synthetix/docs/contracts/FeePool.md

 return paid
 ```

-The actual code returns immediately once `remaining` is 0, for efficiency.

 !!! note
     The final lines of the loop body, `if (i == 0 && remainingToAllocate > 0) { remainingToAllocate = 0; }` are redundant.
 One could just iterate once less.
 There might be another minor efficiency dividend to be had by not fetching `feesClaimed` from the state twice.